Collective effects of neighbouring melting ice objects: Results

 where $\langle \cdot \rangle_t$ indicates an average in time.
 These ratios are shown in panels (a) and (b) of figure~\ref{fig:avg_quantities}.
-By looking at the ratio of temperatures in figure~\ref{fig:avg_quantities}(a), we observe that for the range of $\text{Ra}$ where a bottom cavity is formed, the enhanced melting regime corresponds to the bottom object being surrounded by water which is, on average, warmer than at around the top.
-However, for the smaller object sizes we see that the surroundings of the lower body are always colder than at the top.
+By looking at the ratio of temperatures in figure~\ref{fig:avg_quantities}(a), we observe that for $\text{Ra} > \mathcal{O}(10^6)$, the enhanced melting regime corresponds to the bottom object being surrounded by water which is, on average, warmer than that at around the top.
+The origin of the temperature increase is linked to the spread of the top plume.
+Indeed, $\langle\theta_\text{bot}/\theta_\text{top}\rangle_t$ is correlated with the plume spread with a Pearson correlation coefficient $\rho \approx 0.69$; these data are shown in figure~\ref{fig:correlations}(b) in appendix~\ref{sec:correlations}.
+This indicates that warm water entrainment in the vicinity of the bottom object is related to the breadth of the top plume in which the object is immersed.
+For the objects with the smallest Rayleigh number, with $\text{Ra} \lesssim 10^6$, the surroundings of the lower body are always colder than at the top.
 When analysing the ratio of velocities in panel (b) of figure~\ref{fig:avg_quantities} we first note that this ratio is always greater than one, indicating that the object below is immersed in a flow with higher fluctuations for all configurations explored.
-Focusing on the two smallest $\text{Ra}$, we see that as the inter-object distance increases, fluctuations are up to $25\%$ larger than at the smallest value of $D$ explored.
-Then, we link this increase in velocity fluctuations to the accelerated melting of the object, which occurs even though the surroundings are at a lower temperature and no flow separation is observed for these object sizes.
-When considering the cases with $\text{Ra} > 10^6$, the data show that the fluctuations around the bottom object grow as the distance to its top neighbour decreases, even though melting is delayed as $D$ decreases.
-This highlights that the melting time of the ice body below depends on a non-trivial competition between the shielding effect of cold melt water, and convective flows which favour mixing and heat transfer.
+Focusing on the two smallest $\text{Ra}$, as the inter-object distance increases, fluctuations are up to $25\%$ larger than at the smallest value of $D$ explored.
+Then, we link the accelerated melting of the object to this increase in velocity fluctuations.
+The enhanced melting occurs even though the surroundings are at a lower temperature and no flow separation is observed for these object sizes.
+For these smaller $\text{Ra}$, the flow established in the box remains relatively localised around the horizontal position of the ice blocks $x=10L$ (see movies), which leads to a stronger flow around the lower object at larger separations.
+For $\text{Ra} > 10^6$, the data show that the fluctuations around the bottom object grow as the distance to its top neighbour decreases, even though melting is delayed as $D$ decreases.
+This is presumably linked to the flow becoming less localised, with a large-scale circulation developing that affects both ice bodies more uniformly, reducing the velocity contrast between them.
+This highlights that the melting time and the morphology of the ice body below depends on a non-trivial competition between the shielding effect of cold melt water, and convective flows which favour mixing and heat transfer.

 For the intermediate $\text{Ra}$ considered, for small $D$ a cavity forms at the top of the bottom object, where the cold water plume impacts.
 A representative contour of the bottom ice block when it develops a cavity on its upper side is shown in figure~\ref{fig:avg_quantities}(d), for an object with $\text{Ra} = 5.0 \times 10^6$ (i.e. $L = 3$~cm), and where the initial distance to the top object is $D/\delta_\text{th} \approx 24$ (see also the movies provided as supplementary material).
 As before, we estimate how persistent in time this top cavity is, shown in figure~\ref{fig:avg_quantities}(c).
 For the range of $\text{Ra}$ around the peak of $D^\text{crit}$ the formation of a persistent top cavity correlates well with $\mathcal{T}_\text{bot} > \mathcal{T}_\text{top}$.
 The top cavity reflects the higher $D^\text{crit}$ for these object sizes.
 This Rayleigh number range corresponds to the destabilisation of meltwater plume of the top body, where stronger bulk flow fluctuations are observed.
 The plume, while not oscillating significantly, carries enough momentum to locally enhance melting and carve the cavity on the upper side of the lower ice block.
 Despite this local enhancement of melting, cold water remains attached to the surface and accumulates below, so overall, the shielding effect dominates, slowing down the melting.